JobinJohn24/DNA_Risk_Classification/README.md

 # Secondary Structure Predictor: DNA Risk Classification via Knot Theory

-A bioinformatics pipeline integrating knot theory with genomic analysis to classify synthetic DNA sequences by structural and biological risk.
-Uses five complementary metrics for comprehensive risk assessment in genetic engineering applications.
+This bioinformatics pipeline brings together knot theory and genomic analysis.
+It aims to classify synthetic DNA sequences based on their structural and biological risks.
+The setup relies on five complementary metrics.
+Those metrics offer a thorough risk assessment for use in genetic engineering projects.

 ## Overview

-This project analyzes 20 diverse DNA sequences (low to medium-high risk profiles) leveraging knot invariants and biophysical properties to predict secondary structure formation.
-By combining topological analysis with traditional bioinformatics, it provides novel risk stratification for synthetic biology.
+This project looks twenty diverse DNA sequences.
+They cover risk profiles from low to medium-high.
+It draws on knot invariants and biophysical properties to predict secondary structure formation.
+The approach mixes topological analysis with standard bioinformatics methods.
+In that way, it offers a fresh take on risk stratification for synthetic biology.

 ## Dataset Profile